Permutation groups, partition lattices and block structures: Permutation Groups

 A transitive permutation group $G$ is \emph{primitive} if the only $G$-invariant partitions are the trivial ones (the partition $E$ into singletons and the partition $U$ with a single part); it is \emph{quasiprimitive} if every non-trivial normal subgroup of $G$ is transitive.
 It was observed in \cite{a-mcs} that pre-primitivity and quasi\-primitivity together are equivalent to primitivity.
 However, this is not the case if we replace pre-primitivity by the OB property.

-For example, the transitive actions of $S_5$ and $A_5$ on $15$ points are both quasi\-primitive but not pre-primitive.
+For example, the transitive actions of $S_5$ and $A_5$ on $15$ points (on the cosets of a Sylow 2-subgroup) are both quasi\-primitive but not pre-primitive.
 However, there is a unique non-trivial invariant partition in each case, with $5$ parts each of size~$3$; so, by Corollary~\ref{c:chain}, these groups are OB.

 Another related concept is that of stratifiability, see~\cite{rab:strat,cap}.
 The permutation group $G$ on $\Omega$ is \emph{stratifiable} if the orbits of $G$ on \emph{unordered} pairs of points of $\Omega$ form an association scheme.
 Since the relations in an association scheme commute, this is equivalent to saying that the symmetric $G$-invariant relations commute.
 Since equivalence relations are symmetric, we conclude: